b-robotized/ros2_opc_ua/README.md

 Commands will be sent to the 3 example GPIO interfaces defined in the URDF: `my_integer_interface`, `commandPos_0` and `commandPos_1`.

-After running the OPC UA `server` and the `control node`, in another terminal load the controller:
+After running the OPC UA `server` and the `control node`, load the controller in another terminal:
 ```
 ros2 control load_controller gpio_controller
 ```

 Then, activate it:
 ```
-ros2 control set_controller_state gpio_controller inactive

 ros2 control set_controller_state gpio_controller active
 ```